 Supper was over, and the party remained divided.
 The count, whose object was to probe the captain to the bottom, had to try many turns before he could arrive at what he wished with so quiet, so little vain, but so exceedingly laconic a person.
 They walked up and down together on one side of the saloon, while Edward, excited with wine and hope, was laughing with Ottilie at a window, and Charlotte and the baroness were walking backwards and forwards, without speaking, on the other side.
-Their being so silent, and their standing about in this uneasy, listless way, had better say nothing to her of this intended its effect at last in breaking up the rest of the party.
+Their being so silent, and their standing about in this uneasy, listless way, had its effect at last in breaking up the rest of the party.
 The ladies withdrew to their rooms, the gentlemen to the other wing of the castle; and so this day appeared to be concluded.

-EDWARD went with the count to his room.
+Edward went with the count to his room.
 They continued talking, and he was easily prevailed upon to stay a little time longer there.
 The count lost himself in old times, spoke eagerly of Charlotte's beauty, which, as a critic, he dwelt upon with much warmth.

 "A pretty foot is a great gift of nature," he said.
 "It is a grace which never perishes.
 I observed it to-day, as she was walking.
 I should almost have liked to have kissed her shoe, and repeat that somewhat barbarous but significant practice of the Sarmatians, who know no better way of showing reverence for any one they love or respect, than by using his shoe to drink his health out of."

-The point of the foot did not remain the only subject of praise between two old acquaintances; they went from the person back upon old stories and adventures, and came on the hindrances which at that time people had thrown in the way of the lovers' meetingswhat trouble they had taken, what arts they had been obliged to devise, only to be able to tell each other that they loved.
-"Do you remember," continued the count, effect an interview for me with my beloved."
-"And she," replied the count, "thinking more of propriety than of my enjoyment, had kept a frightful old duenna with her.
-So that, while you two, between looks and words, got on extremely well together, my lot, in the meanwhile, was far from pleasant."
+The point of the foot did not remain the only subject of praise between two old acquaintances; they went from the person back upon old stories and adventures, and came on the hindrances which at that time people had thrown in the way of the lovers' meetings-what trouble they had taken, what arts they had been obliged to devise, only to be able to tell each other that they loved.